zChenghao/pull-scroller-react/README.md

 + pullUpHandler: When pull-up is triggered, `pullUpHandler` will execute.
 It can be a synchronous function or an asynchronous function.
 When it's an 'async', pull-up will end automatically when `pullUpHandler` execution is finished.
 When it is a synchronous function, the method receives a `finish` method, and you need to call finish() in your code to end the pull-up.
-It provides three states that you can use to control your pull-down component.Of course you can also define your own state without using these three states.
+It provides three states that you can use to control your pull-up component.
+Of course you can also define your own state without using these three states.
 States: { beforePullUp: boolean; isPullingUp: boolean; isPullUpError: boolean; }

   + `finish`: it can receive a configuration object `{delay?: number; error?: boolean; immediately?: boolean;}`